openharmony/third_party_libinput/doc/user/device-quirks.rst

 .. _device-quirks-list:

 ------------------------------------------------------------------------------
-List of supported device quirks
+List of currently available device quirks
 ------------------------------------------------------------------------------

 This list is a guide for developers to ease the process of submitting patches upstream.
-This section shows device quirks supported in
+This section shows device quirks currently available in
 |git_version|.

 .. warning:: Quirks are internal API and may change at any time for any reason.